 My art was being picked up by my employer in 2007, a book publisher called Scripture Union for whom I was a trainer and practitioner of children’s ministry in churches and schools that really changed things.
 I was able to buy photoshop, and then artrage and corel Paint, then manga studio.
 I got my first graphics tablet and ImagineFX magazine was published.
 I took on challenges at the ImagineFX forums (which sadly don’t exist anymore) as well as producing illustrations for print for my employer alongside my regular work.
 This gave me a hands on accelerated learning in developing many styles including learning how to produce oil-painting-like results, even though I had not really experienced oils.
 From 3D programs to digital oils and watercolour.
 Special effects to photomontage.

 In my illustrations today I will use either digital or real media depending on the job.
-I specialise in black and white images, greyscale pencil drawings, or colours rendered with artist quality pencil crayons which cannot be duplicated in digital formats.
+I specialise in black and white images, greyscale pencil drawings, or colours.
+I will always endeavour to avoid a ‘photoshop’ look.
 The greatest joy I have is seeing the ideas of other people brought to life in colour, matching pictures to words.
 And helping people to tell their stories.

-So here it is, in all its glory.
-My history in pictures.
+So here it is, my history in pictures.